 Reporting

-The minutes of Committee meetings shall be formally recorded by the Trust Secretary and submitted to the Board of Directors.
+The minutes of Committee meetings shall be formally recorded and submitted to the Board of Directors.
 The Chair of the Committee shall draw to the attention of the Board of Directors any issues that require disclosure to the full Board of Directors, or require executive action.

-The Committee will report to the Board of Directors annually on its work in support of the Annual Governance Statement, specifically commenting on the fitness for purpose of the Assurance Framework, the completeness and embeddedness of risk management in the Trust, the integration of governance arrangements and the appropriateness of the Care Quality Commission registration.
+The Committee will report to the Board of Directors annually on its work in support of the Annual Governance Statement, specifically commenting on the fitness for purpose of the Board Assurance Framework, the completeness and embeddedness of risk management in the Trust, the integration of governance arrangements and the appropriateness of the Care Quality Commission registration.

 Other Matters

-The Committee shall be supported administratively by the Trust Secretary, whose duties in this respect will include:
+The Committee shall be supported administratively by the office of the Director of Corporate Affairs & Company Secretary, whose duties in this respect will include:

-agreeing agenda with the Chair and attendees and collation of papers;
+agreeing the agenda with the Chair and attendees and collation of papers;

 taking the minutes & keeping a record of matters arising and issues to be carried forward; and